JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-explore-composables.md

 <include from="compose-multiplatform-create-first-app.md" element-id="common-app-composable" />

 The `App()` function is a regular Kotlin function annotated with `@Composable`.
-These kinds of functions are referred to as _composable functions_ or just _composables_.
-They are the building blocks of a UI based on Compose Multiplatform.
+Such functions are referred to as _composable functions_ or simply _composables_.
+They are the building blocks of a UI based on Jetpack Compose or Compose Multiplatform.

-A composable function has the following general structure:
+This `App()` function is used as the base of the UI architecture for the app and has the following structure:

-* The `MaterialTheme` sets the look of the application.
+* The `MaterialTheme()` sets the look of the application.
 The default settings can be customized.
 For example, you can choose colors, shapes, and typography.
-* The `Column` composable controls the layout of the application.
-Here, it displays a `Button` above the `AnimatedVisibility` composable.
+* The `Column()` composable controls the layout of the application.
+Here, it displays a `Button` above the `AnimatedVisibility()` composable.
-* The `Button` contains the `Text` composable, which renders some text.
+* The `Button()` contains the `Text` composable, which renders some text on top of the button.
-* The `AnimatedVisibility` shows and hides the `Image` using an animation.
+* The `AnimatedVisibility()` call is set up to show and hide the `Image` using an animation when the button is pressed.
-* The `painterResource` loads a vector icon stored as an XML file.
+* The `painterResource()` loads a vector image stored as an XML file.

-The `horizontalAlignment` parameter of the `Column` centers its content.
-But for this to have any effect, the column should take up the full width of its container.
+The `horizontalAlignment` parameter of the `Column()` function centers the column's content.
+For this to come into effect, the column should take up the full width of its container.
 This is achieved using the `modifier` parameter.

 Modifiers are a key component of Jetpack Compose and Compose Multiplatform.
-This is the primary mechanism you use to adjust the appearance or behavior of composables in the UI.
+They provide the primary mechanism to adjust the appearance or behavior of composables in the UI.
 Modifiers are created using methods of the `Modifier` type.
 When you chain these methods, each call can change the `Modifier` returned from the previous call, making the order significant.
 See the [Compose Multiplatform introduction to modifiers](https://kotlinlang.org/docs/multiplatform/compose-layout-modifiers.html#built-in-modifiers) and the extensive [Jetpack Compose modifier documentation](https://developer.android.com/jetpack/compose/modifiers) for more details.

-### Managing the state
+## Managing the state

+There is a persistent quality to the loaded image: it should consistently be either visible or hidden across recompositions unless the button is clicked.
-The final aspect of the sample composable is how the state is managed.
-The `showContent` property in the `App` composable is built using the `mutableStateOf()` function, which means it's a state object that can be observed:
+The `showContent` property in the `App()` composable is built using the `mutableStateOf()` function, which means it's a state object that can be observed:

 ```kotlin
 var showContent by remember { mutableStateOf(false) }
 ```

-The state object is wrapped in a call to the `remember()` function, meaning that it's built once and then retained by the framework.
-By executing this, you create a property whose value is a state object containing a boolean.
+The state object is wrapped in a `remember()` call, meaning that it's built once and then retained by the framework.
+This way, the `showContent` property has a value that is a state object containing a boolean.
 The framework caches this state object, allowing composables to observe it.

 When the value of the state changes, any composables that observe it are re-invoked.
 This allows any of the widgets they produce to be redrawn.
 This is called a _recomposition_.

-In your application, the only place where the state is changed is in the click event of the button.
-The `onClick` event handler flips the value of the `showContent` property.
-As a result, the image gets shown or hidden along with a `Greeting().greet()` call because the parent `AnimatedVisibility` composable observes `showContent`.
+The only place where the state is changed is in the `onClick` parameter of the `Button()` call.
+The event handler flips the value of the `showContent` property.
+As a result, the image gets shown or hidden along with a `Greeting().greet()` call because the parent `AnimatedVisibility()` composable observes `showContent`.

 ## Launching UI on different platforms

-The `App()` function execution is different for each platform.
+The `App()` function is executed differently on each platform.
 On Android, it's managed by an activity; on iOS, by a view controller; on the desktop, by a window; and on the web, by a container.
 Let's examine each of them.

 ### On Android